Washington Capitals' Standings

-One of the longest droughts in the NHL was finally resolved when the Washington Capitals finally broke through to capture their first Stanley Cup in franchise history during the 2018 playoffs.
-Prior to their cup win over the Vegas Golden Knights, Alex Ovechkin and the rest of the franchise were stigmatized as a club which rules the regular season before fading in the playoffs.
+One of the most prolonged droughts in the NHL was finally resolved when the Washington Capitals finally broke through to capture their first Stanley Cup in franchise history during the 2018 playoffs.
+Before their cup win over the Vegas Golden Knights, Alex Ovechkin and the rest of the franchise were stigmatized as a club that rules the regular season before fading in the playoffs.

 Prior to their cup win over Vegas, Washington were stigmatized as a club which fades in the playoffs.

-Prior to Ovechkin’s version of Washington hockey, the club struggled through numerous first round exits and fruitless post seasons without much success.
-During the first 43 years of the Capitals existence, the team made the Stanley Cup finals once, getting swept by the hall-of-fame, 1997-98 Red Wings that featured Yzerman, Larionov, Fedorov, Lidstrom, Kozlov, Murphy, Fetisov and Shanahan.
+Before Ovechkin’s version of Washington hockey, the club struggled through numerous first-round exits and fruitless postseasons without much success.
+During the first 43 years of the Capitals' existence, the team made the Stanley Cup finals once, getting swept by the hall-of-fame, 1997-98 Red Wings that featured Yzerman, Larionov, Fedorov, Lidstrom, Kozlov, Murphy, Fetisov and Shanahan.

 Breaking an extended playoff curse against the Penguins couldn’t have come at a better time for Ovechkin and the Capitals, who have the opportunity to forge a potential dynasty over the upcoming seasons.
 Top contributors from the club still have a few elite seasons left in the tank, which could carry Washington into the 2020s as a continual contender.

 Despite winning a Stanley Cup, the Capitals still feature a decent group of young players who helped secure a ring, which bodes well for this club in the long term.
-Often, teams which have an all-in mentality forget to place an emphasis on stocking prospects for talent development.
+Often, teams that have an all-in mentality forget to emphasize stocking prospects for talent development.
 Trading Filip Forsberg to the Predators for Martin Erat is an error they can’t repeat.

-The modern NHL features a salary cap which encourages parity, making it impossible to compete at a high level by packing superstar salaries into a roster.
-As such, teams need terrific talent on entry level contracts to win championships.
-Washington features a battle-hardened roster which will continue to dominate the Metropolitan Division in the foreseeable future.
+The modern NHL features a salary cap that encourages parity, making it impossible to compete at a high level by packing superstar salaries into a roster.
+As such, teams need terrific talent on entry-level contracts to win championships.
+Washington features a battle-hardened roster that will continue to dominate the Metropolitan Division in the foreseeable future.